-- Air Conditioner (If equipped)
+- Air Conditioner

-- Microwave (If equipped)
+- Microwave

 - Refrigerator

 - Alde® System (plus LP)

 - Converter

 - 120V Receptacles

+- TV & Antenna

 12V DC SYSTEM

 When not connected to 120V AC shore power, the 12V system uses power from the 12V (or dual 6V) battery(ies) on board the camper and functions much like the 12V system in your tow vehicle.
 When 120V AC shore power is connected, current runs to the 12V power center via the converter and provides power to the 12V appliances and features.
 The negative terminal on your battery serves as a ground to your electrical system when shore power is disconnected.